 The center has a history of more than 20 years and has become a credible, well known platform for life cycle experts in Sweden.
 It was founded as CPM in 1996 as a joint effort between Nutek (later VINNOVA), Chalmers University of Technology and a range of international companies.
-Over the years the center has concluded seven stages with different focus areas and partner constellations but the focus on applied life cycle thinking has remained as its base.
+Over the years the center has concluded eight stages with different focus areas and partner constellations but the focus on applied life cycle thinking has remained as its base.

 “Swedish Life Cycle Center has been instrumental for the development and adoption of the life cycle perspective in Swedish companies and has made important contributions to international standardization in the life cycle field.”